-Once you've established your overall persona categories, you want to pick three to five people from each category to interview.
+Once you've established your persona categories, pick three to five people from each category to interview.
 Interviews are a way to gather the details needed to fully flesh out each persona.
-Before you actually connect for an interview, create questions that cover the bases.
+Create questions covering what motivates their purchases, the decision-making process, and favorite hobbies or hangouts.

 Determine Basic Demographics and Occupation

-Demographics are easy to capture and give you a solid starting point for each persona.
-Knowing more about each persona's occupation or job can help you better target donation levels that would be feasible.
-Full-time students, for instance, may have far less money to give than full-time CEOs.
+Demographics are easy to capture and give each persona a solid starting point.
+Understanding each persona's occupation or job can help you better target marketing messages and product offerings.

 Get a Snapshot of Their Average Day

-Knowing where they go for information can automatically provide you with the ideal way to reach each persona.
-Find out if they regularly conduct online research, use social media, and how they prefer to receive information.
-Also ask about their most trusted sources of info and how they found the nonprofits they currently support.
+Knowing where they go for information can give you the ideal way to reach each persona.
+Determine if they use online research, social media, and their preferred methods of receiving information.
+Also, understand their most trusted sources and how they learned about your company.

 Give Each Persona an Identity

-Once you've gathered your info, each persona is likely to have a stand-out trait.
-You can use this trait to identify the persona.
-Strengthen each persona even further by giving each a name, such as Donation Danielle or Volunteer Victor.
+Once you've gathered your info, each persona will likely have a stand-out trait.
+Use this trait to identify the persona and give each a name, making them more relatable and easier to remember.

 Educate Your Staff on Personas